 In the 53rd Parliament, Matt was promoted to National's Senior Whip and Spokesperson for Mental Health, Associate Spokesperson for Health and Associate Spokesperson for Social Development and Employment.
+In National leader Christopher Luxon's caucus, Matt was promoted to the front bench to number eight in the caucus, where he holds the portfolios of Mental Health, Youth, Associate Health and Associate Transport.

 In the 52nd Parliament, Matt served as National’s Junior Whip, Spokesperson for Mental Health, Associate Spokesperson for Health and was a member of the Health Select Committee.